Heights School (Australia): Structure

+Middle School in The Heights School is nearly fully abolished since ~2020's, though it can still be classed as its own sub-school.

 Special programs

 Ignite program

 The Heights School is an Ignite school.
 This program allows gifted students to work at an extended level.
 The program has three levels: the Ignite Program, the Co-Ignite Program and the Pre-Ignite Program.
 The Ignite class studies years 8, 9 and 10 in two years.
 This is done by studying year 8 and 9 in one year and then year 10 in one year but at an extended level.
 Students then go on to study years 11 and 12 at a normal level.
 As Ignite students leave school a year earlier, they can, if they wish, complete year 13 to fill in that year.
 Beginning in 2018 an Ignite accelerated class will be established in Year 9, allowing accelerated students to complete Year 9 at a normal pace.
 Students in Year 8 may optionally 'skip' to Year 10.
 The Co-Ignite class studies years 8, 9 and 10 in the full three years but at an extended level.
 They then complete years 11 and 12 as normal.
 For technology lessons, the two classes come together to study with each other.
 The Heights School also offers a Pre-Ignite Program.
 This is not an official part of the Ignite Program.
 This was designed by The Height's Brennan Finch to allow students who they thought would be able to complete the Ignite Program, to do years 6 and 7 at an extended level.
 Glenunga International High School (starting 1998) and Aberfoyle Park High School (1999) are also Ignite schools.